 |No. 1732 Colour Sergeant George Waters had posed something of a problem in regards to which section the best place him.

-He saw a good bit of action of the “in the field” sort in both India and Egypt (his medical records seem to indicate more than a
+He saw a good bit of action of the “in the field” sort in both Afghanistan and Egypt and his medical records seem to indicate

-little action of another sort too) I decided that since his last active service took place in Egypt that he is included here in The
+more than a little action of another sort too.
+I decided that since his last active service took place in Egypt that he is included

 George Waters was born around 1852 at Dinton, Salisbury, Wiltshire.
-Employed as a brickmaker prior to his enlistment that
+Employed as a brick maker prior to his enlistment which

 English by birth Waters association with a Scottish regiment may have had an unforeseen personal influence on him later on.

 Waters service career seems rather typical in that he had a few minor scrapes with authority although these seem to have an